 The lessons learned are sometimes heart-breaking, but over time empowering.
 For Krista, the journey to love is as raucous—and liberating—as the era she lives in.

-Would you like updates on my progress toward publishing The Flying Girl?
-Just “follow” my website or “like” my Facebook page and from time to time (not too often, I promise) I’ll post more about my writing process and also The Flying Girl’s themes, plot, characters–who are loaded with sticky issues that are sure to complicate relationships–as well as the times (late 60s) and places (mostly San Francisco) the story is set in.
+Would you like updates on my progress toward publishing The Woman Inside Her?
+Just “follow” my website or “like” my Facebook page and from time to time (not too often, I promise) I’ll post more about my writing process and also The Woman Inside Her’s themes, plot, characters–who are loaded with sticky issues that are sure to complicate relationships–as well as the times (late 60s) and places (mostly San Francisco) the story is set in.

 It is impossible not to love the words and insightful wisdom of American poet, Mary Oliver.
 I have just read a lovely essay by her on Vox Populi and feel compelled to share it.